Drangleic

 Equipment forged by the blacksmith of the royal castle.
 It is well maintained and will probably stand up to even fierce battles.

-While his dragoons’ magic halberds and brother’s expertise prove that he wasn’t intrinsically opposed to sorcery, it was clearly never a priority, perhaps owing to his own unsophisticated intellect.
+Although his dragoons’ magic halberds and brother’s expertise prove that he wasn’t intrinsically opposed to sorcery, it was clearly never a priority, perhaps owing to his own unsophisticated intellect.
 In any case, piety wasn’t one of the king’s strong suits either, showing contempt for clerics and their miracles.
-This was presumably due to their overreliance on defensive arts.
+This may be due to their overreliance on defensive arts.
 Sure, healing magic saves lives and allows for comebacks, but wouldn’t it be better to just straight-up kill the enemy before getting hit in the first place?
 And what can be done with a lightning bolt can be done just as well with a spear, without all the added memorization and prayer.
 He had no plans to uproot the land’s age-old religious traditions, but he wouldn’t upraise them either.
-At best, a fabled knight of old — the paladin Leeroy from DS1 — would serve as the model for his soldiers’ armor.
+At best, a fabled knight of old — the paladin Leeroy from DS1 — would serve as the model for his high-ranking soldiers’ armor, and likely only because of the religiosity demonstrated by his army overall.
 There simply wasn’t a place for something as complicated as magic in the king’s roadmap for conquest.

 Crown of a clergyman from long ago.